 Learning takes place through a mix of group activities, presentations and discussions.
 What you learn will depend on the length of course you attend, courses take place over two days, one day or a half day ‘Mental Health Aware’ introductory course.

 We are accredited providers of the following courses:

 - Adult MHFA for everyone aged 16 upwards.

 - Youth MHFA for parents, teachers or youth workers wanting to learn more about supporting young people.

 - Higher Education MHFA for anybody on campus, including students and staff.
 This will provide a deeper understanding of all issues that relate to student and staff mental health.

-For more information about any of our MHFA courses please contact our Head Room Education team at email@example.com or call Emma on 020 8458 2223.
+For more information about any of our MHFA courses please contact our Head Room Education team at [email protected] or call 020 8458 2223.